 In almost every case, you can certainly turn in your leased vehicle early.
 Whether you buy or lease from the same dealership after is up to you.
 What you need to know before making this decision is your penalty for early lease termination.
+Here's what we know about early lease trade-in.

 Turning in Your Leased Car Early